 If you’re departing Tulum, wake up early to enjoy the last few hours at your beachside hotel before heading to the airport or your next destination in Mexico.

 If you still have one more full day in Tulum, spend it at a beach club.
-Beach clubs are such a huge part of the Tulum experience and a great addition to any Tulum itinerary.
-Here you can enjoy the beach, access to lounge chairs and cabanas, and experience the lively beach energy from these clubs.
+Beach clubs are a huge part of the Tulum experience and a great addition to any Tulum itinerary.
+Here, you can enjoy the beach, access lounge chairs, and cabanas, and experience the lively beach energy from these clubs.
 Most beach clubs in Tulum have a minimum spend at their restaurants and bars which allows you to have access to the amenities.
-Two popular beach clubs are Papaya Playa Project or Ziggy’s Beach Club.
+Two popular beach clubs are Papaya Playa Project and Ziggy’s Beach Club.

 Tulum Itinerary: Where to Stay in Tulum